 Web Scraping is known by many other names, depending on how a company likes to call it, Screen Scraping, Web Data Extraction, Web Harvesting and more, is a technique employed to extract large amounts of data from websites.

-Scraping is the process where the data is extracted from various websites and repositories and are saved locally for instantaneous use or analysis that is to be performed later on.
+Scraping is the process where the data is extracted from various websites and repositories and is saved locally for instantaneous use or analysis that is to be performed later on.
 Data is saved to a local file system or database tables, as per the structure of the data extracted.

-Most websites, that we view regularly, allow us only to see the contents and do not generally allow a copy or download facility.
+Most websites that we view regularly, allow us only to see the contents and do not generally allow a copy or download facility.
 Manually copying the data is as good as cutting newspapers and can take days and weeks.

 Web Scraping is the technique of automating this process so that an intelligent script can help you extract data from web pages of your choice and save them in a structured format.

-A web scrapping software will automatically load multiple web pages one by one, and extract data, as per requirements.
+A web scraping software will automatically load multiple web pages one by one, and extract data, as per requirements.
 It is either custom-built for a specific website or is one, which can be configured, based on a set of parameters, to work with any website.
 With the click of a button, you can easily save the data available on a website to a file on your computer.

 In today’s world, intelligent bots do web scraping.
 Unlike screen scraping, which only copies whatever the pixels display on a screen, these bots extract underlying HTML code, as well as the data stored in a database in the background.